PDF

 Cyber threats and malware attacks have grown increasingly sophisticated and adaptive.
 Traditional signature-based approaches are no longer sufficient to detect and prevent these advanced threats.
 ML and AI can analyze patterns and behaviors to identify novel threats.
 The availability of large datasets is crucial for training models to recognize normal and malicious behavior.

-According to a report from the Senate Committee on Armed Services, U.S. Senate Armed Services Committee's Subcommittee on Cyber held a congressional hearing in May 2022 focused on the significance of leveraging artificial intelligence (AI) and machine learning (ML) in the realm of cyberspace.
+According to a report from the Senate Committee on Armed Services, U.S. Senate Armed Services Committee's Subcommittee on Cyber held a congressional hearing focused on the significance of leveraging artificial intelligence (AI) and machine learning (ML) in the realm of cyberspace.
 The hearing featured key representatives from Google and the Center for Security and Emerging Technology at Georgetown University.

 Technology Advancement Boosts the Market